mattmakai/fullstackpython.com/source/content/pages/10-misc/1001-best-python-resources.markdown

 * [Learn Python the Hard Way](http://learnpythonthehardway.org/book/) is a free book by Zed Shaw.

+* [Dive into Python 3](http://www.diveinto.org/python3/) is an open source book provided under the Creative Commons license and available in HTML or PDF form.

 * [Python for You and Me](http://pymbook.readthedocs.org/en/latest/) (pym) is an online book for people completely unfamiliar with the Python programming language.